nihlaeth/Nagios_check_smartmon/README.txt

 you must set the appropriate name.

 == Caveats ==
-The -a option currently does not work when using software raid or encryption, since psutil reports the /dev/mapper/* device rather than the actual physical device.
+The -a option currently does not work when using software raid, lfs or encryption, since psutil reports the /dev/mapper/* device rather than the actual physical device.